vaishnavpardhi/dragonkey/README.md

 - Fast hash searching with Name-that-Hash.
 - Advanced John use like zip2john also available.
 - New better tools like nth,sth.
-- Encryption breaking easy with Cyphey.
+- Encryption breaking easy with Ciphey.
 - Pick the tool you like.

 ## 😃 Inspired from